ovh/docs/pages/web/domains/dns_zone_spf/guide.en-gb.md

 ## Requirements

 - access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) with the necessary permissions to manage the domain's DNS
-- the domain name concerned uses the OVHcloud configuration (i.e. the OVHcloud DNS servers)
+- a domain name using the OVHcloud configuration (i.e. the OVHcloud DNS servers)

 > [!warning]
 >